onejeuu/sc-file/docs/source/usage.rst

 ----------------------------------------

 | As mentioned earlier, you can convert entire directories at once.
-| By default, output files are placed in same directory where the program is located.
+| By default, output files saved in same location.

 You can specify ``--output`` / ``-O`` parameter to change it.
 ::